Probably one of the coolest benefits of learning VBA is the ability to create your own functions.

 Say “Yes” in the comment section if you agree with me on this.

+OK so look.
 To make an argument optional you just need to add “Optional” before it.
+Just like this:

 4. Using Array as the Argument

-There are few In-built functions which can take arguments as an array and you can also make your custom VBA function to do this.
+There are a few In-built functions that can take arguments as an array and you can also make your custom VBA function to do this.

-Let’s do with a simple example where you need to create a function where you sum values from a range where you have numbers and text.
+Let’s do it with a simple example where you need to create a function where you sum values from a range where you have numbers and text.
+Here we go.

 In the above code of the function, we have used an entire range A1:A10 instead of a single value or a cell reference.

-…a function is a Public function by default if you don’t make it private.
+But a function is a public function by default if you don’t make it private.
 In all examples we have covered, all are public.

 When you make a function private you can use it in the procedures of the same module.